voxpupuli/puppet-lint-param-docs/README.md

 ## License

-This gem is licensed under the MIT release
+This gem is licensed under the MIT license.

 ## Release information